 Dog dental care at home

-If you are feeding commercially manufacturer dog food, then as with humans, the most effective method of controlling the formation of plaque on your dog's teeth is by brushing after each meal.
+If you are feeding commercially manufactured dog food, then as with humans, the most effective method of controlling the formation of plaque on your dog's teeth is by brushing after each meal.

-In this segment however, our focus is on the importance of establishing a regular daily routine of brushing for your dog's dental care routine.
-Plaque busters and following meals with food removers are covered in our segment of How to clean your dogs teeth.
+In this segment however, our focus is on owners who for one reason or another choose to feed their dogs comercially manufactured food.
+And in this case the importance of establishing a regular daily routine of brushing their dog's teeth.
+Plaque busters and following meals with food removers are covered in our article of How to clean your dogs teeth.

 Two factors need to be present for establishing effective daily brushing

 - A patient owner, and